The Challenges of API Development and How to Overcome Them

 - Encrypt Data: Use HTTPS and TLS to encrypt data in transit, protecting it from interception.

-- Rate Limiting and Throttling: Prevent abuse by limiting the number of requests a user can make within a specific time frame.
+- Rate Limiting and Throttling: Prevent abuse by limiting the number of requests a user can make within a specific timeframe.

 - Regular Security Audits: Continuously monitor and test your API for vulnerabilities using tools like OWASP ZAP or Burp Suite.